The Board and

-The Board comprises five Independent Non-Executive Directors, two Non-Independent Non-Executive Directors, and three Executive Directors.
+The Board comprises seven Independent Non-Executive Directors, one Non-Independent Non-Executive Directors, and three Executive Directors.
 The roles of Chairperson and Chief Executive Officers (‘CEO’) are clearly separated to ensure a balance of power and prevent any director from exercising unfettered powers of decision-making.
 The Board meets regularly and is responsible for strategy, approving major matters, performance and the framework of internal controls.
 The Board has a formal schedule of matters specifically reserved to it for decision.
 Responsibility for the day-to-day operations of subsidiary companies is delegated to management.
 The directors’ varied backgrounds and experience gives NEPI Rockcastle a good mix of knowledge and expertise necessary to manage the business effectively.
 Further to this, a clear division of responsibilities at Board level is in place to ensure a balance of power and authority, such that no one individual has unfettered powers of decision-making.

 Appointment of Directors

 Directors are appointed by the Board or at the annual general shareholders’ meeting.
 Board appointed directors need to be re-appointed by the shareholders at the company’s next annual general meeting.
 The longest serving third of the directors must be re-appointed by the shareholders annually.
 The appointments are conducted in a formal and transparent manner by the Board as a whole, following recommendations made by the Nomination Committee.